apache/couchdb-documentation/src/intro/security.rst

     {"ok":true,"name":"jan","roles":[]}

 Hooray!
 You may wonder why this was so complex - we need to retrieve user's document, add a special field to it, and post it back.
-Where is that one big button that changes the password without worrying about the document's content?
-Actually, :ref:`Futon <intro/futon>` has one such thing at the bottom right corner if you are logged in.
-Using that will hide all the implementation details described above and keep it really simple for you.

 .. note::
-    There is no password confirmation for API request: you should implement it on your application layer like Futon does.
+    There is no password confirmation for API request: you should implement it in your application layer.

 Users Public Information
 ------------------------